Appeltabak/postduif/README.md

 Duif's ftw.

 ### Setup
-In project root create an virtuelenv with Python 3.*x* and install the
+In project root create a virtuelenv with Python 3.*x* and install the
 requirements:

 ```shell